The Lemonheads (album): Release

 On July 6, 2006, The Lemonheads was announced for release, and the track listing was revealed; later that month, the band played a few shows in the UK.
 On August 22, 2006, "No Backbone" was posted online.
 The Lemonheads was made available for streaming on September 25, 2006, and was released a day later.
 In November and December 2006, the band went on a tour of the U.S. In January and February 2007, they toured the US again; they then embarked on a tour of New Zealand and Australia in March and April 2007.
 In July 2007, the band toured the US East Coast with support from the Icarus Line.

 A limited-edition yellow vinyl version of the album was released in 2008, with signed copies made available via the Lemonheads' website.

+Critical reception

+On review aggregator Metacritic the album holds a score of 70/100, based on 23 reviews, indicating a "generally favorable" reception.

+Jimmy Newlin of Slant reviewed the album very positively, calling it "nearly as great as the band’s masterpiece, It's a Shame About Ray, and far more dependable than the runner-up Come on Feel the Lemonheads."
+Jon Young of Spin wrote that "Dando chooses maximum accessibility, offering agreeably chunky guitar pop."
+Maddy Costa of the Guardian was more critical, writing "there's a broken feeling about this album, a resignation that reflects the trouble of the intervening years."

 Track listing

 All songs by Evan Dando unless otherwise stated.